Academic Integrity: Responsible research and writing habits

 The GSD’s Academic Integrity Tutorial can help build proficiency in recognizing and practicing ways to avoid plagiarism.

-- Avoiding Plagiarism (Purdue OWL)A useful summary includes tips on how to avoid accidental plagiarism, includes a useful list of what does (and does not) need to be cited, and suggests best practices for research and writing.
+- Avoiding Plagiarism (Purdue OWL)This site has a useful summary with tips on how to avoid accidental plagiarism and a list of what does (and does not) need to be cited.
+It also includes suggestions of best practices for research and writing.

 - How Not to Plagiarize (University of Toronto)Concise explanation and useful Q&A with examples of citing and integrating sources.